Can the CLONE PLUGIN be used for backup operations with the latest MySQL 8.0?

 MySQL on the destination (receiver) side

-How to use CLONE PLUGIN instead of XtraBackup
+How to use the Clone Plugin instead of XtraBackup

-We mentioned earlier that there are problems with the operation of XtraBackup with MySQL 8.0.30 and later.
+We mentioned earlier that there are problems with XtraBackup's operation with MySQL 8.0.30 and later.

-In this chapter, we will consider backup operations in MySQL 8.0.30 and later.
+In this chapter, we will consider backup operations for MySQL 8.0.30 and later.

-With the following configuration, run the CLONE PLUGIN on the replica server to obtain a backup.
+Run the CLONE PLUGIN on the replica server with the following configuration to obtain a backup.

-It is assumed that you have uploaded the file to object storage such as S3.
+It is assumed that you have uploaded it to object storage such as S3.

 💡